Frankston South, VIC

-This Tasmanian Oak floor in Frankston South is one of the most amazing transformations my wife and I have ever done.
-The floor was rough, very rough.
+This Tasmanian Oak floor in Frankston South stands as one of the most amazing, dramatic transformations my wife Lisa and I have ever tackled.
+To put it bluntly: this floor was rough.
+Very rough.

-The home is 70 odd years old and features floor boards up to 5 metres in length throughout, which is something you'll never see in todays newer homes due to newer floors being harvested from plantation grown and sustainable forests and the trees don't get to mature into the giants they were 70 years ago.
-But, that's progress for ya
+The home itself is around 70 years old and features incredible continuous floorboards up to 5 metres in length.
+That is something you simply never see in today’s newer builds.
+Modern timber is harvested from plantation-grown, sustainable forests, meaning trees are never allowed to mature into the giants they were 70 years ago.
+But hey, that's progress for ya.

 Pulling out the old false floor gave us enormous satisfaction and a few surprises as we had no idea what we might find underneath it all...